Other Funds for Open Access

 Chief Scientist's Office Scotland (CSO)

 Authors can apply to the CSO for up to £6000 towards open access charges up to 18 months after acceptance of final report.
-There is a 'Form 6a' on the CSO Open Access Policy webpage that needs to be submitted for CSO to ask if they will fund open access.

 The Leverhulme Trust